Avashist1998/Avashist1998.github.io/content/posts/sorting_visualization.md

 ### Visualization

 [D3](https://d3js.org) is a javascript visualization library build on top of [Web Components](https://developer.mozilla.org/en-US/docs/Web/API/Web_components).
 The library provides a lot of helpful components for generating different graphics.
 I would highly recommend you check them out for some next level interactive visualizations.

-For my project I used the `rect` shape to render a histogram which represents the different values provided by the users and colors are used to indicate the state of the different values.
+For the visualization, I used the `rect` shape to render a histogram which represents the different values provided by the users and colors are used to indicate the state of the different values.
 The colors of the histogram is used to communicate the transition of each step.

 #### Color Map

 - Blue: Base/Unsorted
 - Green: Sorted
 - RED: Selected